 An example is what happened to the phrase “politically correct” in the United States.
 The term went from being a positive phrase intended to refer to attempts to treat all people with respect and create a level playing field politically, educationally, and economically.
 Over the years, various conservative political interests have repeatedly associated this term with what they portray as excesses of the “liberal establishment”.
 Their attacks on the phrase have been so consistent and well publicized in the mass media that they’ve managed to successfully turn what many people once believed was a positive phrase into a pejorative one pregnant with insidious meanings.

 Powerful interests in general have succeeded in doing this to many other words and phrases, as well.
 Unfortunately, these coded words have filled our political lexicon and are making it increasingly difficult for other interests to engage in plain and honest dialog with the American people.
-To attempt such a feat nowadays is a sure road to political suicide for none can survive the many-headed beast—the hydra—who looms before the gate of our democracy and guards the interests of the status quo.
+2)This problem has also popped up in many other countries around the world To attempt such a feat nowadays is a sure road to political suicide for none can survive the many-headed beast—the hydra—who looms before the gate of our democracy and guards the interests of the status quo.
 New and innovative ideas that require explanation are quickly targeted, destroyed, or simply drowned out by the monster’s terrible screeching.

 It has always been easier to destroy than to build, and it’s no different in the realm of communications.
 The amplification and polarity-effect besetting mass communications and especially noticeable on the Internet protects the status quo instead of threatening it, as many people mistakenly believe.
 So, if you’re really concerned with introducing new ideas and change in the public arena, you must beware of the many-headed monster and prepare yourself to be dragged down into its swampy morass.